 One cannot induce strychnine poisoning with vitamin C, and likewise one cannot elevate brain serotonin levels with drugs that do not affect serotonin.
 End of story.

-I know many of these cases, I refereed some of them, and I can verify that a substantial proportion of them do not meet the criteria for ST — quite a number of them do not even involve drugs with serotonin elevating properties (e.g. triptans, ‘setrons’, trazodone, mirtazapine etc.) so they are, without question, false positives [Quick reminder — all three criteria specify ingestion of a drug with known ‘serotonergic’*** properties].
-Indeed, only a fraction of these cases could be rated as ‘definite’ ST. The methylene blue story illustrates all these points very well and I strongly recommend to those who wish to learn about ST that they read Gillman 2011 (6), and or the introduction to ST here.
+I know many of the cases they report, indeed, I refereed some of them, and I can verify that a substantial proportion of them do not meet the criteria for ST — quite a number of them do not even involve drugs with serotonin elevating properties (e.g. triptans, ‘setrons’, trazodone, mirtazapine etc.) so most are, without question, false positives [NB all three criteria specify ingestion of a drug with known ‘serotonergic’*** properties].
+Indeed, only a fraction of these cases could be rated as ‘definite’ ST. The methylene blue story illustrates all these points very well and I strongly recommend to those who wish to learn about ST that they read Gillman 2011 (18), and or the introduction to ST here.

-The whole scientific basis of ST, from the pharmacology of the drugs involved, the magnitude of their effect on SERT in vitro, serotonin levels in the animal brain, and the symptoms associated with that in both animals and humans, are all firmly scientifically established (9).
+The whole scientific basis of ST, from the pharmacology of the drugs involved, the magnitude of their effect on SERT in vitro and in vivo, serotonin levels in the animal brain, and the symptoms associated with that in both animals and humans, are all firmly scientifically established (21).
 To imagine that a series of uncontrolled case reports, that by their nature are selected, retrospective and of variable, usually poor, reliability, can possibly contradict all of this is illogical and unscientific.

 It is difficult to comment on the effort of these authors without provoking discombobulation.
 The referees’*** poor and perfunctory reviews of the paper reveal the deficiencies in their own understanding, and in their degree of application to the task they voluntarily undertook.

 A key obligation of the editors and referees of journals is to guard the quality and probity of the scientific literature.